 When this happens, not only can it be heartbreaking, but the entire previously Pardoned criminal record is restored to public visibility, negating the effect of the original Pardon.

-When a Pardon Can Be Revoked
+When a Pardon Can Be Revoked in Canada

 According to the Canadian House of Commons, approximately 95% of individuals are never convicted of another crime after being Pardoned for the first time.
 That is fantastic and confirms that the Pardon process in Canada works.